corecodeio/TechnicalRecruitmentBootcamp/src/modules/2021/Week2/README.md

 <p>We're taking a deep dive into the tech-world!
 We will be exploring development, programming fundamentals, differences between frameworks, libraries and runtime environment, and more.
 Make sure to have your Glossary around! </p>

 ## Topics 📚
-* How development works
-  - Algorithms and structures
-  - How programs are built by the computer
 * Programming fundamentals
   - Compiled and interpreted programs
   - Programming languages zoo